stefanvictora/hue-scheduler/README.md

 > Ikea Tradfri light bulbs currently don't support setting multiple properties, e.g., `bri` and `ct`,
 > in combination with a transition time > 0.
 Since the Hue bridge applies a default transition time of 400ms (`tr:4`)
 > if not specified otherwise, you have to explicitly set `tr:0` if you want to set multiple properties for Ikea Tradfri light bulbs.
-> Another workaround is to only set one property per state and offset the state changes accordingly.
+> Another workaround is to only set one property per state and offset the state changes accordingly to the used transition time.

 The transition time between two light states, defined as a multiple of 100ms: [``0``-``65535``].
 For example: `tr:1` equals a transition time of 100ms.
 The maximum support value ``65535`` equals roughly 1 hour and 48 min.